AdobeDocs/dynamic-media-classic.en/help/using/publish-setup.md

 >[!NOTE]
 >
->If you want to set up Localization Support options in Adobe Dynamic Media Classic, such as the Locale Map field, [use the Admin Console to create a support case.](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) In your support case, request setup help.
+>If you want to set up Localization Support options in Adobe Dynamic Media Classic, such as the Locale Map field, [use the Admin Console to create a support case.](https://helpx.adobe.com/business/enterprise.html) In your support case, request setup help.

-A common way to use Adobe Dynamic Media Classic is to manage the product imagery on e-Commerce websites.
-International businesses face the challenge that assets for similar products look different from country to country.
-Usually the differences are for a few parts of the overall media.
-Addressing such differences by copying all assets for each of the countries and overwrite just the differences is a tremendous effort and contradicts the single primary asset metaphor.
-Such differences for assets can endure, from country-specific videos with different audio tracks, to subtle but important differences in a power cord that is used with the product.
-Adobe Dynamic Media Classic uses a basic lookup mechanism.
-You define an order of asset suffixes in which the Image Server is looking, starting from the required locale.
+A common way to use Adobe Dynamic Media Classic is to manage the product imagery on eCommerce websites.
+International businesses face the challenge that assets for similar products vary by region.
+Usually the differences are for a few components of the media.
+Managing such differences by copying all assets for each country and overwriting the differences is a complex task and is inconsistent with the single primary asset principle.
+Differences for assets can range from country-specific videos with different audio tracks to subtle but important differences in a power cord that is used with the product.
+Adobe Dynamic Media Classic uses a basic search mechanism.
+You define an order of asset suffixes in which the Image Server looks, starting from the required locale.

 #### How assets are localized